Friday Evening Screening, September 2 at 7:30 PM

 Produced and Directed by Tara Rynders

-Choreography and dancing by Tara Rynders
+Choreography and Dancing by Tara Rynders

-Music composed by Saskatoon
+Music Composed by Saskatoon

 Cinematography by Tara Rynders and Sean Hudson